 The activity Pattern Making

 focuses on repeating patterns and suggests some engaging ways of developing pattern awareness, with prompts for considering children’s responses.
-Children can make ‘trains’ with assorted toys, make patterns with twigs and leaves outside or create printing and sticking patterns in design
+Children can make ‘trains’ with assorted toys, make patterns with twigs and leaves outside or create printing and sticking patterns in design activities.

 It is important to introduce children to a variety of repeating patterns, progressing from ABC and ABB to ABBC.
 In the past we have tended to emphasise alternating AB patterns with young children: however this can result in some children thinking that ‘blue, red, red’ can’t make a pattern.
 They say things like, ‘That’s not a pattern… because you can’t have two of the same colour next to each